 Criminology students, for example, examine legal processes in multiple countries and create wiki pages that document their findings.
 In the M.A. in Industrial and Organizational Psychology program, students create work-related deliverables such as business plans that can be shared electronically and collectively discussed through online discussions.

-To teach an online course, Adler School faculty receive specialized training—including a course in which they are the students.
+To teach an online course, Adler University faculty receive specialized training—including a course in which they are the students.
 “Faculty get a different perspective during training— they get to see what it’s like to be a student and experience a course as a student would,” Fornero said.

 The result is an intensive program of learning for real-life application and a positive student experience.
 Said emergency management student and certified emergency manager Mindi Mattson: “I’m thinking about things differently and this is positively impacting my work and the decisions I make.”